Moonkey233/VideoWithYou/README.md

 # VideoWithYou
 Different places, same video.
-A script that controls the synchronous play of video websites.
+A script that controls the synchronous playback of video websites.